 1930s - The Beginning

-In 1934, the Oceanside-Carlsbad Union High School District board voted to establish a community college, to be located in one wing of Oceanside High School (circa 1938) and led by Superintendent/Principal George R. McIntyre.
-Known then as the Oceanside-Carlsbad Junior College Department of the Oceanside High School District, the school opened on September 3, 1934, with 20 faculty members who taught about 130 students.
+In 1934, the Oceanside-Carlsbad Union High School District Board of Education voted to establish a community college, to be located in one wing of Oceanside High School and led by Superintendent/Principal George R. McIntyre.
+Known then as the Oceanside-Carlsbad Junior College Department of the Oceanside High School District, the school opened on September 3, 1934, with 20 faculty members who taught about 120 students.
 The college offered 16 courses that were accepted as credit toward advanced standing at the University of California.
 The college also offered vocational courses for students not wishing to transfer to a university.

 Fresh from high school, students formed social clubs and participated in many activities.
-In the first two years after opening its doors, the college formed football, basketball and track teams were formed; the drama department presented two plays; and the A Cappella Choir performed in different towns in the district.
+In the first two years after opening its doors, the college formed football, basketball and track teams; the drama department presented two plays; and the A Cappella Choir performed in different towns in the district.
 The journalism class established the weekly school paper, “O-C Campus,” which was a combination of the high school and college newspaper.

-A student booklet printed in the late 1930s highlights the importance that student activities played in the early years of the college.
+A student booklet printed in the late 1930s highlighted the importance that student activities played in the early years of the college.
 The booklet advised, “Specialized training and cultural academic work are supported by a well-planned social life, a health program, and an opportunity for growth through the enjoyment of leisure-time activities.”
-Pictured are students socializing during "College Hall."
+Hover your mouse here to see students socializing during "College Hall."

-Just months after offering the first classes, the local community voted to continue the existence of Oceanside-Carlsbad Junior College (O-CJC), with 84% of votes cast in support of the college.
+Just months after offering the first classes, the local community voted to continue the existence of Oceanside-Carlsbad Junior College (O-CJC), with 84 percent of votes cast in support of the college.
 In April 1935, the California State Board of Education approved its permanent establishment.

 1940s - The War Years

-During the early 1940s, enrollment at MiraCosta remained relatively unchanged, with about 100 students taking classes each semester.
+During the early 1940s, enrollment remained relatively unchanged, with about 100 students taking classes each semester.
 This changed as the war progressed.
-In 1943, enrollment dropped down to 55 students, most of whom were women.
-Enrollment picked up again as veterans took advantage of the G.I.
-Bill, which allowed more men than ever before to get a college education.
+In 1943, enrollment dropped to 55 students, most of whom were women.
+Enrollment picked up again as veterans took advantage of the GI Bill, which allowed more men than ever before to get a college education.
 By 1946, 250 students were attending Oceanside-Carlsbad Junior College.

 In response to the war, the college added a summer session so that students could finish their studies in a shorter period of time.
-The college also allowed for specially-combined classes of high school and college students.
+The college also allowed for specially combined classes of high school and college students.
 Women began taking courses that were previously unavailable to them, such as welding classes.
 When word got around in 1941 that women at the Oceanside-Carlsbad Junior College (O-CJC) were taking welding.
 When word got around in 1941 that women at the Oceanside-Carlsbad Junior College (O-CJC) were taking welding, newspapers took interest.
 O-CJC graduate Eleanor (King) Hagen’s photograph was featured in the “Los Angeles Times,” the “Boston Herald” and even on the cover of the August 11, 1941, “Newsweek.”

-“We really put Oceanside-Carlsbad Junior College on the map,” remembers Hagen.
+“We really put Oceanside-Carlsbad Junior College on the map,” remembered Hagen.

 1950s - The Fun Times

-With the end of the war, America experienced both an economic and a population boom.
+With the end of the war, the United States experienced both an economic and a population boom.
 The 1950s at Oceanside-Carlsbad Junior College were also a time of growth—in academic standards, enrollment and physical presence.

 In 1953, Robert V. Rogers was hired as the director of the Oceanside-Carlsbad Junior College, a position he held for ten years, though the title changed to president halfway through his term.
 Rogers was committed to raising the academic standards and improving the overall reputation of the school.
 He modified the college catalog, worked with an accreditation team on the quality of academic programs and initiated a formal commencement ceremony.
-In 1956, the college was officially accredited by the Western Association of Schools and Colleges granted the college full accreditation status.
+In 1956, the Western Association of Schools and Colleges granted the college full accreditation status.

 By 1959, Oceanside-Carlsbad Junior College was prepared to accommodate 500 full-time students in classrooms on 30 acres adjacent to Oceanside High School.
-Although this was a welcome expansion, the increased enrollment was putting a squeeze on the high school and in 1960 administrators began looking for a new permanent home for the college.
+Although this was a welcome expansion, the increased enrollment put a squeeze on the high school.
+In 1960, administrators began looking for a new permanent home for the college.